Gdalik/EarQuiz_website/pages/info.md

 I don't know who is the pioneer of it, but I hadn't heard anything of these practices before I found [David Moulton's *Golden Ears Audio Ear Training* CD series][1] back in 2007, when I used to be an educator, and I started my path after graduating from the university.
 And I thought it was such a pity I hadn't been taught like that!
 So, I decided to explore this method together with my
-students: guessing equalization, applied to pink noise and music records, different types of effects and processing, etc.
+students: guessing equalization, applied to pink noise and music records, different types of audio effects and processing, etc.
 But the ideas were in the air.
 And I was not the only one who started to use this approach.
 One or two years later, *technical ear training* became a part of the educational standard in audio industry in my country.
 And, honestly, I'm convinced that developing these skills is a must not only for audio professionals, but for any contemporary musicians